-- · Internal Disputes Resolution
+- Internal Disputes Resolution

-- · Discretions
+- Discretions

-- · Emergency events
+- Emergency events

-Other Sub-Committees are established on an ad hoc basis as and when required, such as the Member Nominated Directors Sub-Committee.
+Other Sub-Committees are established on an ad hoc basis as and when required.
 The Investment Sub-Committee has established an Implementation Working Group which monitors progress of investment strategy.

 All the Sub-Committees of the Trustee Board have approved terms of reference which include details of how they operate, their duties and powers.
 In general terms, Sub-Committees monitor the services provided by key external service providers, have limited delegated powers of appointment, carry out scrutiny of reports and make recommendations for action to the Trustee Board.